isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <br>
 <a target="_blank" href="https://www.onepa.gov.sg/events/choa-chu-kang-cluster-table-tennis-community-games-championship-2025-86955284">[25 May 2025] Choa Chu Kang GRC Table Tennis Community Championship</a>

-<h3>Community Championship Photography Contest</h3>
-<p>Ready, set, snap!
-People's Association and SAFRA will be back with our exciting photography contest.
-Capture the spirit of community sports through your lens!
-The content is open to all Singapore Citizens and Permanent Residents.
-Contest details and exciting prizes coming soon!</p>

 <h3>Sports Safety</h3>
 <p>
 <b>Sports Safety Advisory</b>